Selection criteria

 Resistance of the filter mesh

 The durability of the filter mesh is an important requirement for a filter system such as a drum filter.
-This filter can be easily replaced in a filter without cells and filtering panel.
+Indeed, it is easily replaceable in a filter without cells and a filter panel.
 However, not all drum filters are of this type.
-In addition, a poor quality filter mesh would cause the drum filter to lose its self-contained nature, as it will require a lot of maintenance.
+Furthermore, a poor quality filter mesh would make the drum filter lose its autonomous character, as it would require a lot of maintenance.
 This maintenance frequency will become especially sensitive, because it is subject to oxidation throughout its use.

 Therefore, we highly recommend a stainless steel mesh, with independent and easily interchangeable filter plates.
 This way, you will reduce the cost of maintenance that you could have with woven mesh.